 - The story of A Christmas Carol established the idea of Christmas charity toward those less fortunate.

-- Ebeneezer Scrooge became one of the most famous characters in literature.
+- Ebenezer Scrooge became one of the most famous characters in literature.

 - Dickens himself became associated with Christmas in the public mind.